nickserv/danamccurdy.com/_posts/2016-02-14-breathing.md

 there are countless creatures,
 those who crawl and walk,
 swim and fly,
-likewise gifted.
+who are likewise gifted.

 And every breath we give out
 gives life to countless others,
-those who grow
-in green profusion,
+growing in green profusion,
+breathing in
+what we breathe out,
 all in perfect balance.